harrycresswell/harry/site/content/articles/type-emojis-on-mac.md

 The Mac Emoji keyboard shortcut is really easy to remember, whilst your cursor is in type mode, use the shortcut: `Command + Control + Spacebar` to bring up the Emoji character panel.

 Then select the Emoji to type it.
 The panel works exactly the way it does on an iPhone.
-Easy 🤙
+Easy peasy! 🤙